Updated MFA header

 Susan Muaddi Darraj

 Susan Muaddi Darraj (she/her) is an award-winning writer of books for adults and children.
 She won an American Book Award, two Arab American Book Awards, and a Maryland State Arts Council Independent Artists Award.
 In 2018, she was named a USA Artists Ford Fellow.
-Her books include the linked short story collection A Curious Land as well as the Farah Rocks children’s book series.
+Her books include her linked short story collection, A Curious Land, as well as the Farah Rocks children’s book series.
 She lives in Baltimore, where she teaches creative writing at Harford Community College and the Johns Hopkins University.
-Her new novel Behind You Is the Sea was published in January 2024 by HarperVia and was selected for The New Yorker’s Best Books of 2024 Recommended List.
+Her new novel, Behind You Is the Sea, was a finalist for the PEN/Faulkner Award for Fiction.

 Aaron Hamburger